jupyterhub/repo2docker/docs/source/usage.rst

-`Python Data Scinece Handbook <https://github.com/jakevdp/PythonDataScienceHandbook>`_ uses a `requirements.txt file <https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/requirements.txt>`_ to specify its Python environment. ``repo2docker`` uses ``pip`` to install dependencies listed in the ``requirement.txt`` in image.
+`Python Data Scinece Handbook <https://github.com/jakevdp/PythonDataScienceHandbook>`_ uses a `requirements.txt file <https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/requirements.txt>`_ to specify its Python environment. ``repo2docker`` uses ``pip`` to install dependencies listed in the ``requirement.txt`` in the image.
 To learn more about configuration files in ``repo2docker`` visit :ref:`config-files`.

 When the image is built, a message will be output to your terminal::